Aussie Rules grand final: West Coast wins 4th title

 Dom Sheed kicked a six-point goal with two minutes remaining from a difficult angle as the Eagles won the Australian Rules football title for the fourth time.

-The Magpies kicked the first five goals of the match, but West Coast kicked four of the final five goals of the first half to trail by eight points.
+The Magpies kicked the first five goals of the match before 100,022 fans at the Melbourne Cricket Ground, but West Coast kicked four of the final five goals of the first half to trail by eight points.

 Josh Kennedy led the winners with three goals.
-Texan Mason Cox — nicknamed the American Pie — kicked three six-point goals in Collingwood’s semifinal win, but could not repeat that performance in the final.
+Texan Mason Cox — nicknamed the American Pie — kicked three six-point goals in Collingwood’s semifinal win.
+He kicked two goals from seven marks in a losing cause Saturday.

 “We’ve done it the hard way this year … we can’t wait to bring that cup home,” West Coast coach Adam Simpson said.